taipahuchu/Loss-Given-Default-in-SAS/README.md

 large volume of literature on PD modeling.
 With the portfolio loss estimation being a major concern in modern risk management system, increasing attention is being dedicated to LGD modeling as well as PD and LGD joint estimation.
-In terms of the methodologies there are two main streams: one approach is to apply fixed effect regression models including linear regression and fractional response regression to predict LGD (Gupton and Stein, 2002, Dermine et al, 2006 and Bastos, 2010).
+In terms of the methodologies there are two main streams: one approach is to apply fixed effect regression models including linear regression and fractional response regression to predict LGD (Gupton and Ste 2002, Dermine et al, 2006 and Bastos, 2010).
 In empirical studies LGD distributions often present bi-modal characteristics bounded between the interval [0, 1] based on its definition.
 Calabrese (2012) proposes an inflated beta regression model which considered the dependent variable as a mixture of a continuous beta distribution on (0,1)